Akreson/akreson.github.io/_posts/en/2023-06-14-entropy-encoding-part6.md

 }
 ```

-I don’t know why `cf` and `sf` are set in that way, but it seems that the idea is to correlate the frequency of the encoded symbol with the overall frequency of higher-order contexts, taking into account its portions in `MinContext` total sum.
+I don’t know why `cf` and `sf` are set in that way, but it seems that the idea is to correlate the frequency of the encoded symbol with the overall frequency of higher-order contexts, taking into account its portions in the `MinContext` total sum.
 This way, for example, some younger contexts will receive a higher initial value for the new symbol.

 ## Rescale

-If we try to run the test, it will not work since we doing `rescale()` wrong.
-We need to account that the value of ESC now hold in `TotalFreq`.
-Let's make minimal fix and see what happens.
+If we try to run the test, it will not work since we are doing `rescale()` wrong.
+We need to account that the value of ESC is now held in `TotalFreq`.
+Let's make a minimal fix and see what happens.

 ```
 void rescale(context* Context)